Immanuel-C/IWindow/docs/src/WindowClass.md

 `void SetWindowSize(int64_t width, int64_t height)` takes in 2 `int64_t` (64 bit integer) width, height.

 The `void SetPosCallback`, `void SetKeyCallback`, etc. are called when an action like moving the window or a key is pressed happens.
+For more info goto the [Callbacks section](./Callbacks.md).

 An example of a `WindowPosCallback` is
 ```cpp